SMEFT chromomagnetic dipole operator contributions to $t{\bar t}$ production at approximate NNLO in QCD

-The inverse transform does not require a prescription when performed at fixed perturbative order, and it gives a form for the soft-gluon corrections as plus distributions of logarithms of $s_4$, as discussed earlier.
+The inverse transform of Eq.~(\ref{resummed}) does not require any prescription when performed at fixed perturbative order, and it gives, at each perturbative order, the form of the soft-gluon corrections as plus distributions of logarithms of $s_4$, as discussed earlier.
 Approximate next-to-next-to-next-to-leading-order (aN$^3$LO) corrections to $t{\bar t}$ production were calculated in Refs. \cite{NKan3lo1,NKan3lo2} and, with the additional inclusion of electroweak corrections, in Ref. \cite{KGT}.
 More details on the formalism and for past applications to $t{\bar t}$ production can be found in Refs. \cite{NKtoprev,NKGS1,NKGS2,NKnll,NK2loop,NKnnll1,NKnnll2,NKan3lo1,NKan3lo2,NKresrev}.

 \mysection{Total cross sections at 13 and 13.6 TeV}

 In this section we present results for the total cross section for $t{\bar t}$ production at the LHC, including the effect of the dimension-six operator in Eq.~(\ref{opdef}).
 We consider diagrams containing at most one effective operator insertion.
 The cross section can be written as a polynomial of second degree in the Wilson coefficient,